BE (Hons) (NFQ Level 8) leading to ME (NFQ Level 9)

 Engineering students follow a common first year which includes modules in:

-Sample modules for Chemical and Bioprocess Engineering students in years two to four include:
+Core modules for Chemical & Bioprocess Engineering students may include:

 A student’s week includes attending lectures and tutorials as well as participating in laboratory-based workshops and undertaking independent study.